arhee/tripadvisor_scraper/README.md

-# tripadvisor_scraper
+# tripadvisor_scraper (under construction)

 This is a scraper for tripadvisor.com.

-Under construction.
+It crawls through a country's attractions and deposits them into an SQLite database.

-It is currently semi-automatic meaning that it if there are errors it will not restart.
+It is currently semi-automatic.
+It will not restart if there are errors and it needs a list of city links to begin.

 It is not optimized, as it was quickly put together for a small project.